Call automation for data driven teams | FreJun

 Singapore

-Singapore is a two-party consent state, where both parties must consent before recording a call.
-It also has PDPA, GDPR, and MiFID compliance and also complies with the conditions posted locally by SGX and MAS.
+Singapore also enforces a two-party consent rule, meaning both parties must agree before recording a call.
+The country complies with PDPA, GDPR, and MiFID regulations, as well as local conditions set by SGX and MAS.

 Indonesia